 The Red-breasted toucan (Ramphastos dicolorus) is one of the smaller species of the black toucans, weighing 12-13 ounces (340-369 gr).
 The four-inch (10 cm) long beak is the shortest beak of the large toucans.
-The common name stems from the large area of red feathers that are actually on the abdomen.
-The breast is more orange in color, with yellow on the sides; throat is yellow.
-The bill is green (often called the Green-billed toucan) with red highlighted maxillar "teeth.
+The common name stems from the large area of red feathers that are on the abdomen.
+The breast is orange in color with yellow on the sides.
+The throat is yellow, and the bill is green with red highlighted maxillar "teeth".
 The Red-breasted toucan is one of the more commonly seen species throughout central and southern Brazil and south into Argentina.

 The Chestnut-mandibled toucan (Ramphastos swainsonii) is also known as Swainson's toucan.
 It is the second largest of the Ramphastids.
-The outer top third of the upper mandible is yellow and the rest of the bill is reddish-brown.
-The bare skin around the eyes varies from green to blue.
+The outer top third of the upper mandible is yellow and the rest of the bill is red-brown.
+The skin around the eyes varies from green to blue.
 The chest is white with a thin red band at the bottom.

-The colorful Citron-throated toucan (Ramphastos citreolaemus) has a bright yellow throat and breast (with red breast band); black wings, belly, upper parts and tail (tail is accented with yellow and red feathers).
-Ear tufts are white.
-The black bill is green in the center with a ridge of yellow; the base of the bill is blue with a yellow patch near the head.
+The colorful Citron-throated toucan (Ramphastos citreolaemus) has a bright yellow throat and breast (with a red band).
+It has black wings, underparts, back, and tail.
+The tail is accented with yellow and red feathers.
+The ear tufts are white.
+The black bill is green in the center with a ridge of yellow, and the base of the bill is blue with a yellow patch near the head.

 The bill of the Keel-billed toucan (Ramphastos sulfuratus) is one of the most colorful.
-The upper mandible is pea green with a wedge-shaped orange area, red tip on both mandibles and a pea green patch at the back of the lower mandible that changes into blue near the tip.
+The upper mandible is pea green with a wedge-shaped orange area, red tip on both mandibles, and a pea green patch at the back of the lower mandible that changes into blue near the tip.
 "Teeth" are prominent on the beak.
-The mantle is maroon, the remainder of the back, wings and tail are black (some tail coverts are white and yellow).
-Throat and breast are yellow, with a red breast band.
-Eyes are turquoise blue with pale green facial skin.
+The mantle is maroon, the remainder of the back, wings, and tail are black (some tail feathers are white and yellow).
+The throat and breast are yellow with a red breast band.
+The eyes are turquoise blue with pale green facial skin.

-Red-billed toucans (Ramphastos tucanus) have black wings, upper parts and tail (with red and yellow tail coverts).
-The throat and breast are whitish-yellow with a thin red breast band at the bottom and a black belly.
-The bill is mainly dark red with a small section of blue at the base of the lower mandible; the tip, ridge and base of the upper mandible is yellow.
+Red-billed toucans (Ramphastos tucanus) have black wings, upper parts, and tail (with red and yellow tail coverts).
+The throat and breast are pale yellow with a thin red breast band at the bottom, and the belly is black.
+The bill is mainly dark red with a small section of blue at the base of the lower mandible.
+The tip, ridge and base of the upper mandible is yellow.

 Ariel toucans (Ramphastos ariel) are found in Brazil, south of the Amazon River.
-They have a bright yellow-orange breast, red feathers on their abdomen, red or blue eye skin (varying with location) and blue eyes.
-A yellow band is at the base of the bluish-black bill.
+They have a bright yellow-orange chest, red feathers on the abdomen, red or blue skin around the eyes (varying with location), and blue eyes.
+A yellow band is at the base of the blue-black bill.

-Channel-billed toucans (Ramphastos vitellinus) have a black belly, upper parts, wings and tail (some red tail coverts).
-The breast is yellow-orange with a red breast band.
+Channel-billed toucans (Ramphastos vitellinus) have a black belly, upper parts, wings, and tail.
+The breast is yellow orange with a red breast band.
 The sides of the neck and throat are white.
 The bill is black with the base being yellow on the upper mandible and blue on the lower mandible.

-Toco toucans (Ramphastos toco) are the largest, approximately 1.5 pounds orange and the eyes are blue.
+Toco toucans (Ramphastos toco) are the largest (approximately 1.5 pounds or 0.7 kg), most widespread toucans in the wild.
+The orange (varying shades), ten-inch (25 cm) long bill makes it distinguishable with a large, black "apostrophe-shaped" spot at the tip of the upper mandible.
+The skin around the eyes is orange and the eyes are blue.
 The bib is white.

-(0.7 kg) and most widespread in the wild.
-The orange (varying shades), ten-inch (25 cm) long bill makes it quite discernible with a large, black "apostrophe-shaped" spot at the tip of the upper mandible.
-The bare skin around the eyes is